vinceimbat/vinceimbat/content/thoughts/2023 annual report.md

 - [[thoughts/isang taong maghapon by paolo tiausas|Isang Taong Maghapon by Paolo Tiausas]]
 - [[literature/inahan sa sugilanon by louise far|Inahan sa Sugilanon by Louise Far]]

-I also re-read [[literature/the collapse of what separates us by vincenz serrano|The Collapse of What Separates Us by Vincenz Serrano]] to study the poems closely.
+I also re-read [[the collapse of what separates us serrano|The Collapse of What Separates Us by Vincenz Serrano]] to study the poems closely.
 I'll be sharing my notes on the site soon.

 An essay I really loved reading this month was [[thoughts/melt the snowflake at once by david rothenberg|Melt the Snowflake at Once! by David Rothenberg]].